JEBailey/posl-dsl-framework/posl-engine/README.md

 #POSL Engine

-Core mechanism of the POSL implementation.
-The engine provides a default set of Parsing classes and structures from which an implementation can be built upon
+Provides the key pieces that laces together the various parts of the Posl mechanism this includes a default set of Parsing classes and structures from which an implementation can be built upon

 The default classes are;
 * Whitespace